Ghana Music Awards: Locations

-The inaugural ceremony in 1999 was held at the National Theatre of Ghana in Accra until 2004 when it moved to the Accra International Conference Centre (AICC), and it has been held there ever since.
-With the exception of the 2010, 2011 and 2012 editions of the event which were held at the Dome of the AICC, the event since the move to the AICC was held at its Main Hall until 2018.
+The inaugural ceremony in 1999 was held at the National Theatre of Ghana in Accra, and was held there until 2004, when it moved to the Accra International Conference Centre (AICC).
+With the exception of the 2010, 2011 and 2012 editions of the event, which were held at the Dome of the AICC, the event since the move to the AICC was held at its Main Hall until 2018.
 Since 2019, the event has been held at the Grand Arena (then/previously the New Dome) still at the AICC.
+The 2026 edition was scheduled to be held at the Palms Convention Centre within the La Palm Royal Beach Hotel.
+Organisers later changed the venue to the Grand Arena of the Accra International Conference Centre.